 Going to Paris by bus is a common way for Parisians and tourists.
 The city’s bus network is extensive, with more than 60 day lines and 40-night lines.

 If you prefer to avoid the confinement of the metro and see the city from the window, Paris buses are ideal for you.

-As with the RER trains, the buses complement the various metro stops very well, allowing you to make the most of your limited time, even when you have much luggage to lug around.
+As with the RER trains, the buses complement various metro stops very well, allowing you to make the most of your limited time, even when you have much luggage to lug around.

-Below you can find a Parisian bus map, a guide to your city-wide tour.
+Below, you can find a Parisian bus map, a guide to your city-wide tour.

 Daytime bus schedules generally run from 7 a.m. to 8:30 p.m., except for the most important routes, which extend past midnight.

 Night buses operate between 00:30 a.m. and 7 a.m.

 Now you know how to get around Paris by bus, enabling you to travel like a local and feel the pulse of the city.

 In the bohemian district of Montmartre, there is a funicular, which is similar to a tramway, that connects the lower part of the district with the upper part where the Basilica of the Sacré Coeur and the famous Place du Tertre are located.